 Dr. David C. Rice

-Mayo Clinic and Baylor College of Medicine and University of Texas M.D.
-Anderson Cancer Center
+- Resident for Cardiothoracic Surgery at Baylor College of Medicine and The University of Texas MD Anderson Cancer Center